JulianStoev/AngularLazyLoadingService/README.md

 # Angular Lazy Loading Service

 Big part of Angular optimization is the so called lazy loading.
-To take it further we can dynamically load components on demand.
+To take it further we can **dynamically load components on demand**.
 That's what this service do, it loads a component only if you need it so there is no need of dependency injection ahead of time.

 ### Prerequisite